Skip to main content

 1. Decide whether accessing all elements, updating, or accessing a subset

-2. If accessing only, use an enhanced for (for-each) loop:
+2. If only accessing elements, use an enhanced for (for-each) loop:

 1. for (DataType item : listName) - iterates from first to last, storing a copy of each element in item